xiix0/scam/README.md

-Q:	What is the difference between a duck?
+Q:	What do you call a boomerang that doesn't come back?
-A:	One leg is both the same.
+A:	A stick.